trans-travel/trans-travel/us/wi.md

 # USA - Wisconsin

-Wisconsin does not has several negative laws towards trans people.
+Wisconsin does not have negative laws towards trans people.

 Wisconsin is not a "sanctuary state", but also does not criminalize trans youth medical care.